BhargavKadali39/water_bubble_navbar/README.md

 Easy way of doing basic animation's and you can learn the rest from the given code itself.

+Can contact me if you are having any problems with the design and stuff.

 Below is a demo of how it actually looks like,